-Can you borrow from an annuity?
+Can I borrow money from my retirement annuity?

-Yes, it is possible to borrow from an annuity, although this option may not be available for all types of annuities and may come with certain conditions and limitations.
+It is possible to borrow from an annuity, although this option may not be available for all types of annuities and may come with certain conditions and limitations.
 Some annuities allow for loans against the account value, but taking a loan from an annuity can impact the growth of the investment and the future income it provides.

-What is annuity loan?
+What is an annuity loan?

 An annuity loan is a type of loan taken against the value of an annuity contract.
 This option may be available for some types of annuities, but taking a loan from an annuity can impact the growth of the investment and the future income it provides.

-Can i use my annuity to buy a house?
+Can I use my annuity to buy a house?

 Yes, it is possible to use an annuity to buy a house, but it is not the most common use for an annuity.
 Some annuities allow for loans against the account value, which can be used for various purposes, including buying a house.
 However, taking a loan from an annuity can impact the growth of the investment and the future income it provides.
 Hence, it is essential to thoroughly understand the terms and conditions of the contract, as well as the potential impact on the investment and future income.